 7. THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS WITHOUT REGARD TO THE PRINCIPLES OF CONFLICTS OF LAWS THEREOF.

-8. The provisions of Sections 1 and 2 hereof shall terminate on the date one year from the date of this letter.
+8. The provisions of Sections 1 and 2 hereof shall terminate on the date one year from the date of thisagreement.

 Very truly yours,